lairdrt/flaskapp/README.md

 The Raspberry Pi imager program does not correctly configure the wireless LAN adapter, so it is likely that the Raspberry Pi will not connect to your wireless network.
 To correctly configure the wireless LAN interface, following these steps:

 [Headless Raspberry Pi Setup](https://learn.sparkfun.com/tutorials/headless-raspberry-pi-setup/wifi-with-dhcp)
-11. Eject the USB card reader and remove the MicroSD card from the reader
-12. Make sure power is **OFF** on the Raspberry Pi
-13. Insert the MicroSD card into the Raspberry Pi memory card slot
-14. Turn power **ON** to the Raspberry Pi and wait ~5 minutes for the initial boot

 ## Connect Monitor/Keyboard to Raspberry Pi
 Preconfiguring the Raspberry Pi **may** result in the WLAN and SSH working, but probably not.
 So, you'll want to connect the